 Overall, we prefer products that offer a two-way humidification process such as Boveda’s humidity packs.
 Unlike sponges and most gels that just continually discharge humidity, they release moisture only when the relative humidity gets too low but actually absorb it when the humidity gets too high.

-You can learn all about humidification such as the best devices and how to use them with our series of cigar humidity guides.
+You can learn all about humidification such as the best devices and how to use them with our upcoming series of cigar humidity guides.

 Now that you have learned the basics on cigar storage, use our resources to either prepare or improve your own setup: